GluuFederation/docs-ce-prod/docs/source/installation-guide/test-drive.md

 - **What is the launch process for the containers?**

 There are a couple of containers which have to be launched first to successfully launch dependent Gluu Server containers.
+The installation script handles this.

 First: [consul](https://www.consul.io/), which is our key value store, as well as service discovery container.